tommy-gilligan/brique/README.md

 - terse, unfriendly instructions (ie. README)
 - document app API

+- replace power button stuff
+- more accurate clearance on mcu inductor resistors
+- inductor and diode should be very close to charging chip
+- more gnd vias

 #### Later
 - charging IC should communicate state with rp2350 (charging, full, should be able to just sense 'LED' outputs)